 Many years ago, quite by accident, I noticed something amazing about the human brain.
 Although I’ve read many books on psychology and how the brain works, I never came across anything that prepared me for what I encountered.
 I believe this discovery can help anyone greatly improve their skills at whichever pursuit they wish to master.
 I’ve followed my accidental discovery with a ‘home-cooked’ science experiment that beautifully confirmed the original finding.
 This insight could help parents, teachers and coaches in the way they cultivate young talent.
-It should also be an encouragement to such talent: whatever your skill level at this moment, you ain’t seen nothing yet – mastery may be fully within your grasp, even if you can’t even fathom it at present.
+It should also be an encouragement to such talent: whatever your skill level at this moment, you ain’t seen nothing yet – mastery may be fully within your grasp, even if you can’t quite fathom it at present.
 Here it goes…

 My Minesweeper experiment